robinsloan/spring-83/README.md

 Welcome!
 This is a draft protocol that I believe might open up some interesting new possibilities on the internet.
 If you are just discovering it, I recommend reading [this narrative description](https://www.robinsloan.com/lab/specifying-spring-83/).
 Don't miss the growing [discussion](https://www.robinsloan.com/lab/specifying-spring-83/#discussion), either.

-The modus operandi here is "stumbling forward together".
 This is speculative software intended to invite consideration and imagination; it doesn't have any "users" yet, only co-investigators.
 That's you!

 Here is [the current draft specification](draft-20220616.md).
 You can also read [the previous draft](draf-20220609.md).